 by Mike Ratliff

 On the other hand, the majority of what calls itself the Church in our time is actually a form of idolatry called Churchianity, which is the worship of and faith in those who claim to be the “Body of Christ.”
 The focus of this form of idolatry is “relationships” above all.
-Paul Proctor describes this very well for us here.
 This religion has no concept of the holiness of God and the pursuit of His righteousness in obedience to Him.
 Instead, it is simply shallow religiosity coupled with relationships.
 They look upon those who live set apart in the sanctifying fires of the Lord as being holy rollers or people bound up in legalism.

-And Jesus answered him, “Blessed are you, Simon Bar-Jonah!
-For flesh and blood has not revealed this to you, but my Father who is in heaven.
-(Matthew 16:17 ESV)
+17 And Jesus said to him, “Blessed are you, Simon Barjona, because flesh and blood did not reveal this to you, but My Father who is in heaven.
+Matthew 16:17 (NASB)

 Think of the vast majority of professing Christians out there in how they would respond if we rebuked them as our Lord rebuked Peter here.
 What was the rebuke?
 Peter was setting his mind on the things of man rather than the things of God.
 He was attempting to force Jewish tradition with his own expectations of the Messiah on our Lord.
 Our Lord’s teaching of His upcoming death on the Cross was not according to that plan.
 How often do we attempt to force our own expectations in our pilgrimages onto what God is doing as He works in and through us?
 What do we do when those with whom we fellowship reveal in their arguments and pressure in their attempts to change our direction and focus in our following Christ that they are focused on the things of man rather than the things of God?
 In the early days of my walk before the face of God, I attempted to conform to the wishes of the men in our church rather than appear different through my obedience to the Lord.
 However, those days are over and God has pruned away much of what was in me that loved the praise of men over my obedience to the Lord.

-Then Jesus told his disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.
-For whoever would save his life will lose it, but whoever loses his life for my sake will find it.
-For what will it profit a man if he gains the whole world and forfeits his soul?
-Or what shall a man give in return for his soul?
-For the Son of Man is going to come with his angels in the glory of his Father, and then he will repay each person according to what he has done.
-(Matthew 16:24-27 ESV)
+24 Then Jesus said to His disciples, “If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.
+25 For whoever wishes to save his life will lose it; but whoever loses his life for My sake will find it.
+26 For what will it profit a man if he gains the whole world and forfeits his soul?
+Or what will a man give in exchange for his soul?
+27 For the Son of Man is going to come in the glory of His Father with His angels, and will then repay every man according to his deeds.
+Matthew 16:24-27 (NASB)

 My brethren, I promise you this; if you are living this way then it will cost you friendships.
 It will cause splits in relationships, even in families.
 It is costly.
 The majority may look upon you with disdain and write you off as a divisive person not worth knowing, however, didn’t our Lord suffer persecution and even death at the hands of those who hated the truth?
 Why would we think we who are His disciples would somehow not partake in His sufferings?